by Matt Slick

 - Samhain, Oct 31

 - Samhain means "summer's end" and marks the beginning of winter.
-For most Wiccans, this is the new year anytime of reflection where the oldest let go and the new is anticipated.
+For most Wiccans, this is the new year and a time of reflection where the oldest let go and the new is anticipated.
 From ancient times it designates the end of the harvest season.
 Associated with the festival are the colors black and orange, obsidian, Onyx, apples, catnip, corn, pears, squash, wormwood.
 It is also known as Halloween, All Hallows Eve, Blood feast, Celtic New Year, Day of the Dead, Last Harvest, Winters Eve, etc.

 - Yule, Dec.
 21 (Winter Solstice)